Sustainability

 Wells Fargo leverages its scale and expertise to support sustainability and resilience for our operations, clients, and communities.
 Our approach is client-centric.
 As clients’ sustainability-related needs evolve, Wells Fargo is preparing to meet those needs and pursue the developing commercial opportunity.

-Our efforts to embed sustainability into our own operations enable us to test and deploy solutions that can lower operating costs, increase resiliency, and connect our teams with emerging innovations.
-This work is supported by our commitment to a strong risk and control culture, along with governance practices that help us adapt to and manage in a rapidly changing world.
+Our efforts to embed sustainability into our operations enable us to test and deploy solutions that can lower operating costs, increase resiliency, and connect our teams with emerging innovations.
+This work is supported by our commitment to maintaining a strong risk and control culture, along with governance practices that help us adapt to and manage in a rapidly changing world.

 We developed our sustainability approach by considering industry best practices, voluntary standards and frameworks, and a range of stakeholder viewpoints, and we assess where our internal business strategy aligns with sustainability-related opportunities.
 We engage with stakeholders including non-governmental organizations and industry associations.